This article has links to products and services we recommend, which we may make commission from.

 |Rode VideoMic Me/Me-L||3.5mm||–||Active||34g||Travel|

 |Rode NT-USB||USB||15cm (6”)||USB||520g||Home|

 Rode Wireless Go – Capture Sound Up to 70m Away

-For wireless vlogging when you don’t want to be tethered to the camera, then you’ll want to buy the Wireless GO microphone.
+For wireless vlogging when you don’t want to be tethered to the camera, then you’ll want to buy the Wireless GO microphone (affiliate link).
 This wireless microphone came out top in our comparison of the best wireless microphones for vlogging.